Advance your career with an MSN in Nursing Leadership and Administration

 Read more about the most important qualities and characteristics of leadership in nursing and what it takes to earn a higher level of roles and responsibilities as a nurse.

+Students considering career pathways between nursing vs. healthcare administration can potentially discover the best of both worlds.
 With the right experience, credentials, and additional education—yes, nurses can become a healthcare administrator.
 Deep experience as a nurse can be a major differentiator between you and other applicants for the position.

 However, most employers will be seeking prospects with a doctoral, master or bachelor degree in healthcare administration.
 Herzing University offers a bachelor degree program in healthcare administration and an advanced online MBA program in healthcare management for students seeking a career in healthcare administration.